chiselinc/stuckincyberspace/mainpages/about.md

   <figcaption>First traceable upload of this image was by Twitter user @clmazin in November 2015</figcaption>

   <br>

+### Copyright Policy

+I aim to use primarily Creative Commons and Public Domain licensed footage in my work; however, there is unfortunately a dearth of that on current day Youtube (something I hope to help change!).
+In some cases, I have used content that is listed under the Standard YouTube License, in the understanding that short-form sampling for educational rap would be considered Fair Use.
+Please contact me at IM.ms.GNU@gmail.com if you disagree and would like me to remove your footage from my videos.

 <h1 id='thanks'> Thank Yous </h1>